brumeproject/.github/profile/README.md

 Traditional wallets send your IP address and your wallet address to third-parties (RPC, Coingecko, Etherscan).

 They can track you even if you are using on-chain privacy tools such as mixers and private blockchains.

-## Our projects

-- [Wallet](https://github.com/brume-wallet/wallet) / The private Ethereum wallet with built-in Tor